meliorence/react-native-snap-carousel/README.md

 [This plugin](https://github.com/shichongrui/react-native-on-layout) can also prove useful.

-### Android performances

-Make sure to test carousel's performances **without JS Dev Mode enabled**.

-It can take user experience from "crappy and sluggish" to "pretty good" - it's Android though, so nothing like "perfect" or "incredibly smooth"...

 ### Understanding styles

 Here is a screenshot that should help you understand how each of the above variables is used.